Martell (cognac): Marketing

 Martell sponsored the Grand National horse race between 1992 and 2004.

 Like its chief rival Hennessy, Martell has targeted African American consumers in the United States.
-In 2022 it teamed with Janelle Monáe in a campaign celebrating black mixologists.
+In 2022, it teamed with Janelle Monáe in a campaign celebrating black mixologists.

 In popular culture

-A bottle of Martell Cordon Bleu can be seen in the opening scene of Apocalypse Now, on the bedside table of Captain Willard (played by Martin Sheen).
+A bottle of Martell Cordon Bleu can be seen in the opening scene of Apocalypse Now (1979), on the bedside table of Captain Willard (played by Martin Sheen).

+The "Poe Toaster" is the name given to a mysterious figure who, formerly, would visit the site of Edgar Allan Poe's original grave in Baltimore on the anniversary of the writer's death.
+He would pour a glass of Martell and raise a toast.
+He then would arrange three red roses on the monument in a distinctive configuration and depart, leaving the unfinished bottle.
+Several of the Martell bottles are kept at the Edgar Allan Poe House and Museum in Baltimore.